• Skip to main content

 Definition and meanings of “jouzu”

-• jouzu – 上手 (じょうず) : a noun, but often used as an adjective to mean ‘skillful’ or ‘good (at)’ in Japanese.
+• jouzu – 上手 (じょうず) : a noun, but normally used as an adjective to mean ‘good (at something)’ or ‘skillful’ in Japanese.

 • 上 : a kanji character widely used to mean ‘top’, ‘upper’, ‘above’, ‘beyond’, or ‘over’ in Japanese.

-• 手 : a kanji character widely used to mean ‘hand’ in Japanese.
-Depending on the situation, this can also work as a plural noun meaning ‘hands’.
-Learn more about Japanese plural.
+• 手 : a kanji character widely used to mean a ‘hand’ in Japanese.

-• kamite – 上手 (かみて) : a noun meaning ‘stage left’ in Japanese.
+• kamite – 上手 (かみて) : a noun used to mean a ‘stage left’ in Japanese.

 kanojo wa ryouri ga jouzu desu – 彼女は料理が上手です (かのじょはりょうりがじょうずです)